Electric shaver: Battery-powered electric razors

-In the late 1940s, the first electric razors that were battery-powered entered the market.
+In the late 1940s, the first battery-powered electric razors entered the market.
 In 1960, Remington introduced the first rechargeable battery-powered electric razor.
 Battery-operated electric razors have been available using rechargeable batteries sealed inside the razor's case, previously nickel cadmium or, more recently, nickel metal hydride.
 Some modern shavers use Lithium-ion batteries (which do not suffer from memory effect).
 Sealed battery shavers either have built-in or external charging devices.
 Some shavers may be designed to plug directly into a wall outlet with a swing-out or pop-up plug, or have a detachable AC cord.
 Other shavers have recharging base units that plug into an AC outlet and provide DC power at the base contacts (eliminating the need for the AC-to-DC converter to be inside the razor, reducing the risk of electric shock).
 In order to prevent any risk of electric shock, shavers designed for wet use usually do not allow corded use and will not turn on until the charging adapter cord is disconnected or the shaver is removed from the charging base.
-In 2017, Xiaomi released an electric shaver with USB-C charging.

 Razor vs. trimmer

-An electric razor and an electric trimmer are essentially the same devices by build.
-But the major difference between both comes in terms of their usage and the blades that they come with.
+An electric razor and an electric trimmer are essentially the same devices by build, the major difference coming in terms of their usage and the blades that they come with.

 Electric razors are made specifically for providing a clean shave.
 It has lesser battery power but more aggression towards clipping hair.
 Electric Trimmers, on the other hand, are not meant for clean shaves.
 They come with special combs fixed onto them that aid in proper grooming and trimming of the beard stubs to desired shapes and sizes.

-General
+Travel shavers

 Some models, generally marketed as "travel razors" (or "travel shavers"), use removable rechargeable or disposable batteries, usually size AA or AAA.
 This offers the option of purchasing batteries while traveling instead of carrying a charging device.

 Water-resistance and wet/dry electric shavers

-Many modern electric shavers are water-resistant, allowing the user to clean the shaver in water.
+Many modern electric shavers are waterproof or water-resistant, allowing the user to shave in the shower and clean the shaver in water.
 In order to ensure electrical safety, the charging/power cord for the shaver must be unplugged from it before the unit is cleaned using water.

 Some shavers are labeled as "Wet/Dry" which means the unit can be used in wet environments, for wet shaving.
 Such models are always battery-powered and usually the electronics will not allow turning the unit on while the charging adapter is plugged-in.
 This is necessary to ensure electrical safety, as it would be unsafe to use a plugged-in shaver in bathtub or shower.

-Philips/Norelco produced CoolSkin and NIVEA FOR MEN shavers that were designed specifically for wet shaving using special NIVEA gel in special cartridges.